zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 # Dodgeball World

-Welcome to the dodgeball world!
-The first ever Virtual Robotics 1-vs-1 competiton!
-Here you will be tasked with creating a robot that can shoot balls at your opponent, better than your opponent can shoot them at you!
+Welcome to Dodgeball World!
+This is the first ever Virtual Robotics 1-vs-1 competiton!
+Here you will be tasked with creating a robot that can shoot balls at your opponent, better than your opponent can shoot them at you.

 Every time you get hit your robot will fade away just a bit.
-The last robot standing wins!
+The last robot standing wins.

 ## Rules